tin6150/covid19_care_capacity_map/README.rst

 cuz ca-albers-density.ndjson started as {}, not [{ }]
 is it just one opening and tailing [ ] ??

+*think all ndjson files are tmp and can be rm*

 Dev Env
 =======